TranceAccount/InschrijflijstApp/README.md

-# Enrollmentlist Alembic Application
+# Inschrijflijst Alembic Application
-An android application for the Enrollmentlist of C.T.S.G.
-Alembic.
+An Android application for the Inschrijflijst of C.T.S.G.
+Alembic (Enrollmentlist for events).

 Released on the Google Play Store, and will not be released on the Apple Store as they charge a yearly fee.